 Introduction to graphics applications for engineering and related professions.
 2-D and 3-D drawings are used to visualize, communicate, rapid prototype and analyze engineering problems.
 Engineering applications include site plans, contour plots, grading, and architectural, transportation and hydrology drawings.
 Credit toward a degree will be given for only one of ENGR 1150, 1160, 2080, 2090, or 2100.
 Includes honors sections.
 Coreq: ENGR 2101.

 ENGR 2200 Evaluating Innovation: Fixtures, Fads, and Flops: 3 credits

 Introduces foundational theories used to critically analyze the success of consumer products and other technological innovations.
 Case studies are utilized to exhibit the interactions between innovation and society.
 Critical thinking skills are emphasized.

-For a list of Creative Inquiry projects in General Engineering available in Fall 2015, click here.
+For a list of Creative Inquiry projects in General Engineering available in Spring 2016, click here.

-For any questions, contact Elizabeth Crockett in 104 Holtzendorf or by email at firstname.lastname@example.org.
+For any questions, contact Elizabeth Crockett in 104 Holtzendorff or by email at firstname.lastname@example.org.

 The coordinator of Creative Inquiry in General Engineering is Dr. Steven Brandon.
-He may be contacted at 104 Holtzendorf or by email at email@example.com.
+He may be contacted at 104 Holtzendorff or by email at email@example.com.